MomentumData/VOICE-Vitiligo-Database/README.md

 Age of onset is self-reported by individuals attending the clinic based on when symptoms of vitiligo first appeared.
 The distribution of ages aligns closely with that observed by Jin et al.,<sup>[2]</sup> where distinct haplotypes were found to be associated with early- and late-onset vitiligo.
 Here we see an early-onset peak at **8.86 years**, and late-onset peak at **35.24 years**.

-![Bimodal Age of Onset in VOICE Vitiligo Dataset](Media/BimodalAgeOfOnset.png)
+![Bimodal Age of Onset in VOICE Vitiligo Dataset](Media/BimodalAgeOfOnset.png) The distribution of vitiligo age of onset and resultant finite mixture model for n = 566 people in the VOICE dataset with a recorded age of onset.
+The blue line shows the overall distribution, the red line shows the early-onset distribution (mean 8.86, SD 4.49 years; 30.55%), and the green line shows the late-onset distribution (mean 35.24, SD 15.34 years; 69.45%)

 ## References
 1. van Geel, N., Lommerts, J., Bekkenk, M., Wolkerstorfer, A., Prinsen, C. A. C., Eleftheriadou, V., Taïeb, A., Picardo, M., Ezzedine, K., & Speeckaert, R. (2016).
 Development and Validation of the Vitiligo Extent Score (VES): an International Collaborative Initiative.
 The Journal of Investigative Dermatology, 136(5), 978–984. https://doi.org/10.1016/j.jid.2015.12.040